efpapado/safer-agents/README.md

 safer-opencode        # opencode
 ```

-Run one from the folder you want to work in.
-That folder is mounted read-write,
-because the agent has to edit your code.
-Everything else is closed.
+**This project is built for Drupal work.** The image is PHP 8.3 command-line
+with the `mbstring` and `xml` extensions.
+It has no composer, no git and no
+database driver.
+The intended shape of a session is one module:

+1. `cd` into the module you are working on.
+That folder, and only that folder,
+   is mounted read-write.
+The agent writes its code there.
+2. Add what the agent must READ with `--add`: Drupal core, a contrib module,
+   another custom module, a theme, the vendor tree.
+Those mounts are read-only.
+3. Everything else on your Mac stays closed.
+The site root, `settings.php`, the
+   files directory and your database are not reachable.

+See [Working on a module](#working-on-a-module) for the paths.

 ---